NicoleBIA/Cereal-Market-Evolution/Strategic_Recommendations/Quaker_Oats_Loyalty_Gap_Strategy.md

 ## Business Question / Purpose of Analysis

-**"How is Quaker Oats performing in brand loyalty and sales retention, and what competitive pressure is emerging from lower-priced alternatives like Malt-O-Meal?"**
+**How is Quaker Oats performing in brand loyalty and sales retention, and what competitive pressure is emerging from lower-priced alternatives like Malt-O-Meal?**

 This analysis aims to understand the **consumer loyalty landscape** for premium legacy brands like Quaker and assess whether **value-driven competition** is eroding market share — especially during inflationary cycles.
 By comparing Quaker’s loyalty metrics against budget brands, I identify strategic risks and recovery opportunities.